icgrp/hipr/README.md

 4. After all the compile tasks are completed, you can see the abstract shell dcp for each DFX pages under [.workspace/F001_overlay_rendering512_200M/au50_dfx_hipr/checkpoint](workspace/F001_overlay_rendering512_200M/au50_dfx_hipr/checkpoint).

-5. Type `make run`, you will see the results as below.
+5. Type `make run`, you will see the results below.

 ![](images/bunny.png)

-6. Run the command as below to get the runtime of the application.
+6. Run the command below to get the runtime of the application.
 You can see the runtime for rendering512 is 1.58 ms.

 ```c
 cat ./workspace/F005_bits_rendering512_200M/opencl_summary.csv